 Thanks Mike.

-If royalty owner has a lease on a well that is producing, what happens to the lease when it expires?
+If a royalty owner has a lease on a well that is producing, what happens to the lease when it expires?
 Is it customary for the producer to renegotiate it?
-Can they decide not to renew it even it the well is producing?
+Can they decide not to renew it even if the well is producing?
 Do they pay another leasing fee if they renew it for 2-3 years?

-Glen if the company has a producing well the lease is held by production as long as this well or any other well that is covered by this lease is producing they don’t have to do anything about the extension if the well is terminated or plugged and abandoned is the more common term then their lease is null and void and you can do anything you like as far as new lease.
+Glen, if the company has a producing well, the lease is held by production.
+As long as this well or any other well that is covered by this lease is producing, they donât have to do anything about the extension.
+If the well is terminated or plugged and abandoned (which is the more common term), then their lease is null and void and you can do anything you like as far as a new lease.

-Looks like a number of BHP leases are up for a 2 year extension (or not).
+Looks like a number of BHP leases are up for a 2-year extension (or not).
 Thanks Mike for the offer to follow up.
 I would like to try a call first to see what the landman says.
 I would really appreciate everyone in a similar situation with BHP to keep posting on this site to track what happens in the next two months.
-This is one of the reasons this web site is so valuable!
+This is one of the reasons this website is so valuable!

-Glen this depends on the wording in the lease if it is stipulated for certain zones those are the only ones held by the lease, then you may lease other zones as you see fit.
+Glen, this depends on the wording in the lease.
+If it is stipulated for certain zones, those are the only ones held by the lease.
+Then you may lease other zones as you see fit.

 Mike